Rules

 Take a look at the checkpoints section for specific requirements of each checkpoint!

-• 0 points for manually driving through the lab
+- 0 points for manually driving through this section